-Daniel Lacovara, MFT is a staff clinical consultant at CHS.
+Daniel Lacovara, MFT is the Clinical Outreach Specialist at CHS.
+Daniel’s role is to provide sex therapy and sex addiction training and education to graduate schools and clinical training sites.
 Daniel trained at the Los Angeles Gay and Lesbian Center, where he worked with clients with substance abuse and mental health problems such as anxiety, depression and grief and loss.
 In addition, he designed the curriculum for and co-facilitated the Center’s first Sexual Compulsives Group for men.

 He has participated in Group Psychotherapy Association of Los Angeles (GPALA) trainings on psychodynamic and relational work in group therapy and with the California Association of Mental Health (CAMFT) on depression and its impact on intimate relationships.
 He has also received training in attachment theory and Bowenian approaches to individual and couples treatment at the Bowen Institute in San Diego.